sholance/Forta-bot/README.md

 Describe each of the type of alerts fired by this agent

-- RUG-1
+- SOFT-RUG-PULL-SUS-LIQ-POOL-CREATION
   - Fired when a liquidity pools creator is detected to have a low reputation score by tracking the number of transactions they have

-- RUG-2
+- SOFT-RUG-PULL-SUS-LIQ-POOL-RESERVE-CHANGE
   - Fired when a liquidity pool is detected to have no other liquidity providers

-- RUG-3
+- SOFT-RUG-PULL-SUS-POOL-REMOVAL
   - Fired when a token creator is detected to have removed liquidity from a liquidity pool
-  - Fired when a token creator is detected to have taken a large amount of token and sold it on the token liquidity pool
+  - Fired when 90% of the liquidity is removed from a liquidity pool

 ## Test Data